PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 **If the order status is considered as paid**, either on adding a product or adding a discount adding, the user has to specify on **which generated invoices it will be applied.**

+7. Invoice generation

+**Specific snenarios**:
+When a new invoice is created with free shipping, a discount is generated at the value of the shipping cost with the name:"[gGenerated] CartRule for Free Shipping".
+On the invoice, the discount is not diplayed.
+It only displays the free shipping in Shipping Costs.

+8. Order Summary
 The below the product panel, there is the order's summary:

 -   **Products total with taxes excluded**